-Welcome to the Royal School of Needlework To teach, practise and promote the art of hand embroidery
+Welcome to the Royal School of Needlework The International Centre

 The early history of the RSN is linked with the social, cultural and political history of Victorian and Edwardian Britain.
 The RSN began as the School of Art Needlework in 1872 founded by Lady Victoria Welby.
 The first President was Princess Christian of Schleswig-Holstein, Queen Victoria's third daughter, known to the RSN as Princess Helena.

 The founding principles of the RSN were two-fold: to revive a beautiful art which had fallen into disuse and, through its revival, to provide employment for educated women who, without a suitable livelihood, would otherwise find themselves compelled to live in poverty.

 The RSN began operating in a small room above a bonnet shop in Sloane Street, London, initially employing 20 ladies.
 By 1903, after sterling fundraising efforts from Princess Helena and others, George, Prince of Wales (later King George V) was able to open a new purpose-built centre on Exhibition Road, close to the V&A Museum where, at its peak, the RSN employed around 150 workers.

 1872 - Founded as the School of Art Needlework, Princess Helena becomes President

 1875 - Granted Royal patronage and became the Royal School of Art Needlework